The Point — A Mixed-Use Project on Clifton Road

 In addition to helping employees of several Clifton Corridor employers (e.g., Emory, CDC, Children's Healthcare, Druid Hills High School, Ben Franklin Academy) live closer to work, this project supports alternative commuting, neighborhood activity centers, and pedestrian street improvements—all important points of focus for the CCP.

-- 50-acre site rezoned which includes:
+- 50-acre rezoned site that includes:

-- 25 acres of forest, now protected under Emory's land classification plan and the new rezoning site plan;
+- 25 acres of forest now protected under Emory's land classification plan and the new rezoning site plan;

-Emory University, Emory Healthcare (hospital, clinics research), the CDC, Ben Franklin Academy, Children's Healthcare of Atlanta and Druid Hills High School.
-Leasing trends show that most tenants work or study in the Clifton Corridor, allowing them to walk, bike or shuttle to work.
-By removing cars from secondary roads leading to the corridor, the goal of reducing commuter traffic in the area is being met.
+Emory University, Emory Healthcare (hospital, clinics), the CDC, Ben Franklin Academy, Children's Healthcare of Atlanta, and Druid Hills High School.
+Leasing trends show most tenants work or study in the Clifton Corridor, allowing them to walk, bike, or shuttle to work.
+Removing several hundred commuters from secondary roads leading to the corridor helps reduce commuter traffic in the area.